davidgasquez/handbook/content/learning.md

 # Learning

 * Understand the base and build from it.
 First Principles Method.
+Start from basics before going into complexities.
 * You can apply [The Feynman Technique](https://www.farnamstreetblog.com/2012/04/learn-anything-faster-with-the-feynman-technique/):
   1. Identify the subject.
   2. Teach it to a child.
 Use simple vocabulary and make it short.
+Keep questions and answers simple.
   3. Identify your knowledge gaps.
 What are you missing?
   4. Organize and Simplify.
 Tell a story to teach.
 Analogies help here!
 * Follow the guidelines stated in Coursera's [_Learning How to Learn_ summary](https://www.reddit.com/r/GetMotivated/comments/5950tm/text_i_just_finished_the_online_coursera_course/).